Skip to content

 BERT is an Encoder-Only language model published by Google in 2018.[2]

-Bidirectional Encoder: When processing each token, BERT simultaneously references context from both the left and right of that token.
-When determining whether “bank” in “He went to the bank” refers to a financial institution or a riverbank, it can look at words both before and after to decide.
+Bidirectional Encoder: When processing each token, BERT uses context from both the left and right of that token.[2]

 BERT uses two tasks for pre-training.